Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: Answer-Set Programs for Causality in Databases

 It holds that S-repairs are associated to causes with minimal contingency sets, while C-repairs are associated to causes for $\mc{Q}$ with minimum contingency sets, and maximum responsibilities \cite{tocs}.
 In fact, for a database tuple \ $\tau \in D$: \begin{itemize} \item [(a)] $\tau$ \ is actual cause for $\mc{Q}$ with subset-minimal contingency set $\Gamma$ \ iff \ $D \smallsetminus (\Gamma \cup \{\tau\})$ \ is an S-repair (w.r.t. $\kappa(\mc{Q})$), in which case, its responsibility is \ $\frac{1}{1 + |\Gamma|}$. \item[(b)] $\tau$ \ is actual cause with minimum-cardinality contingency set $\Gamma$ \ iff \ $D \smallsetminus (\Gamma \cup \{\tau\})$ \ is C-repair, in which case, $\tau$ is a maximum-responsibility actual cause. \end{itemize} Conversely, repairs can be obtained from causes and their contingency sets \cite{tocs}.
 These results can be extended to unions of BCQs (UBCQs), or equivalently, to sets of denial constraints.

 One can exploit the connection between causes and repairs to understand the computational complexity of the former by leveraging existing results for the latter.
 Beyond the fact that computing or deciding actual causes can be done in polynomial time in data for CQs and UCQs \cite{suciu,tocs}, one can show that most computational problems related to responsibility are hard, because they are also hard for repairs, in particular, for C-repairs (all this in data complexity) \cite{lopatenko}.
 In particular, one can prove \cite{tocs}: (a) The {\em responsibility problem}, about deciding if a tuple has responsibility above a certain threshold, is $\nit{N\!P}$-complete for UCQs. \ (b) Computing $\rho_{_{\!D\!}}(\tau)$ \ is $\nit{F\!P}^{\nit{N\!P(log} (n))}$-complete for BCQs.
-This the {\em functional}, non-decision, version of the responsibility problem. \ (c) Deciding if a tuple $\tau$ is a most responsible cause is $P^\nit{N\!P(log(n))}$-complete for BCQs.
+This the {\em functional}, non-decision, version of the responsibility problem.
+The complexity class involved is that of computational problems that use polynomial time with a logarithmic number of calls to an oracle in \nit{NP}. \ (c) Deciding if a tuple $\tau$ is a most responsible cause is $P^\nit{N\!P(log(n))}$-complete for BCQs.
+The complexity class is as the previous one, but for decision problems \cite{arora}.